jacopotozzo/academic-kickstart/content/teaching/Macro1_Maffe/_index.md

 ---

-# Overview
+Overview
 1st year undergraduate macroeconomics course.
+You find all the relevant material of the course in the links below:

+- [Exercise List]{{< ref "teaching/Macro1_Maffe/ExList.md" >}}